The Downspout That Stops Draining

 By stage six, water has been arriving at the foundation perimeter for long enough that some of it has found a way underneath.
 Crawl space humidity rises.
 The smell changes.
 If you have a sump pump, it runs more than it used to.
 If you do not have one, you may need to.

 The repair scope at this stage adds foundation work to envelope work to drainage work.
-French drains, exterior waterproofing, sometimes structural underpinning depending on what the soil has been doing.
+French drains, exterior waterproofing, sometimes pier work depending on how the soil has shifted.
 The original five-minute downspout fix has now grown into a project that involves three or four trades and tens of thousands of dollars.

 Stage seven is the moment most homeowners finally recognize something is wrong with their house.
 A door near a corner of the building no longer closes the way it used to.
 A crack appears in drywall above a window on the same side.
 The floor near that corner feels slightly different.
 None of these signals are connected, in the homeowner's mind, to a downspout — but they are connected.
-The differential settling under one corner of the foundation pulled the framing out of square.
+One corner of the foundation has dropped slightly.
+The framing pulled out of square with it.
+That movement — differential settling — is what changed the door's fit.

 By the time the door announces itself, the chain has been running for the better part of a decade.
 The repair scope is structural — pier underpinning, framing repair, possibly drywall and finish work throughout an affected area of the house.
 The original drain that started it all might cost fifty dollars to clear, if anyone remembers to clear it.